rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.6.0 =
+= 4.6.1 =
-rtMedia 4.6.0, with improved activity content preview and JavaScript and Nouveau template related fixes.
+rtMedia 4.6.1 with added server side validation for terms of services checkbox, minor bug fixes along with warnings and PHPCS fixes

 == Sponsors ==